The Best South African Safari Lodge for a luxury African safari

 By the end of the week, the staff will feel like family to you.
 They genuinely love their jobs and are there for the sole purpose of making guests happy.
 And they’re always up for chatting about their lives, the animals, and South Africa offering a real locals’ perspective.
 There is a small spa with a range of treatments available.
 Take my word for it, a late morning massage is the perfect way to relax after a morning drive.

-Of course the lodge was amazing, but our daily game drives were really the highlight.
+Of course the lodge was amazing for our luxury African safari, but our daily game drives were really the highlight.

 The first afternoon we arrived, we were rushed onto our safari vehicles for our first drive.
 Personally, I was hoping to unwind and unpack after a long travel day but….FOMO.
 And boy was I glad I went!